 When buying holding tank treatment, you will notice there are many to choose from.
 There are a few important features to keep in mind when looking for the right treatment for your RV.

 Long-lasting Treatment: You should not need to worry about adding the treatment solution every day or week.
 The best RV holding tank treatment will make sure the black water tank is free of blockages and odors for at least a month.
-Monthly application is recommended to make sure the tank stays clean and working efficiently.
+Monthly application is recommended to make sure the tank stays clean and works efficiently.
 I usually add a tablet after each dump and that works till the next dump.

 Quantity: While it will not take an entire bottle to treat a holding tank, having multiple bottles or tablets on hand can save time and money in the long run.
 Since you should apply the treatment every month, knowing you have a few bottles on hand means you don’t have to worry about running out or forgetting to order more.